Ndgc/Command/README.md

 # Command
-I DON'T KNOW WHAT I'M DOING!
+I Have no idea what i'm doing